Failure of Transmission Line Insulators

 Effect of Insulator Failure on Electrical System

-The effect of insulator failure on the operation of an electrical system also depends on tower design.
-The mechanical failure of a composite insulator, a glass or porcelain cap & pin or porcelain long rod insulator will in all cases cause a drop of the conductor if no other insulator is utilized in parallel.
-The conductor associated with the failed composite insulator in Fig. 7 did not fall to the ground because it was held by two insulators in a V configuration.
+The effect of insulator failure on operation of an electrical system also depends on design of the tower.
+The mechanical failure of a composite insulator, a glass or porcelain cap & pin or a porcelain long rod insulator will in all cases cause a drop of the conductor if no other insulator is utilized in parallel.

 Detection of Failed Insulators